top of page

 Cantor Educational Packages are also available.

-Did you know that the Sacred Music Institute of America, LLC also offers individualized training opportunities for deacons and priests?
+Did you know that the Sacred Music Institute of America also offers individualized training opportunities for deacons and priests?
 Find out more about our Chanting the Liturgy Programs for deacons and priests and share this information with them.

 bottom of page